 What Truck Drivers Thought

-When we asked truckers what they felt were misconceptions non-drivers had about them, the most common answers werehow “easy” the job is (42%)money (15.8%), and education (15.8%).
+To start off, we decided to ask truck drivers about the misconceptions they believe are the most common.
+When we asked truckers what they felt, the most common answers were: how “easy” the job is (42%), money (15.8%), and education (15.8%).

 Polling Non-drivers